Meet Max

 • Several years working in the addiction recovery field

-• Currently undertaking the 9PrisonsONEKey Enneagram course run by The Human Potentialists, an offshoot of the Enneagram Prison Project
+• Completed the ‘9PrisonsONEKey’ Enneagram course run by The Human Potentialists, an offshoot of the Enneagram Prison Project

 • 100+ books read on psychology and self-development